LukasF1337/MemoReteOPS5/Readme.txt

+MemoRete OPS5 is a OPS5 like Interpreter, implementing a custom version of the Rete Algorithm.

+State of the project:
+    - experimental use only.
+Do not use in production
+    - it requires more tests
+    - clearly specify the language
+    - write proper parser based on said specifiaction

 Requirements for Program Developement:
     1. Reflection is used in the program.
 Enable Compiler Flags in your IDE so that the program can use reflection.